Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: matrix approach in the general case

-Now we turn to evaluating $R$, we recall that it was previously defined as a ratio; it is the physical qubit costs required by a given algorithm, divided by the resources required a fictitious algorithm of the same size in which all level-$K$ {\magic} operations are replaced by level-$K$ {\normal} operations.
-Equivalently, this means we replace the {\magic} qubits by {\normal} qubits at level-$K$.
-However, this replacement is ambiguous whenever there are multiple types of {\normal} qubits at level-$K$ with different physical qubit costs, unless we specify which type of level-$K$ {\normal} qubits replaces the level-$K$ {\magic} qubits.
-So we define $R$ as the physical qubit costs required by a given algorithm, divided by the resources required a fictitious algorithm of the same size in which all {\magic} qubits are replaced by {\normal} qubits of type $m$.
-To evaluate the resources for this fictitious algorithm we first note that the number of {\magic} gates in the bottleneck layer $\Lmax$ of the real algorithm is $Q_\opmagic^{\rm algo}= \sum_{i=j_{\opnormal+1}}^{(j_\opnormal+j_\opmagic)} Q_i^{\rm algo}$.
-Thus in the fictional algorithm where all {\magic} gates are replaced by {\normal} gates of type $m$ we have $Q_j^{\rm algo}$ replaced by $Q_j^\text{fict}$ where
+Now we turn to evaluating $R$, we recall that it was previously defined as a ratio; it is the physical qubit cost required by a given algorithm, divided by the resources required by a fictitious algorithm of the same size in which all level-$K$ magic operations are replaced by level-$K$ normal operations.
+Equivalently, this means we replace the magic qubits by normal qubits at level-$K$.
+However, this replacement is ambiguous whenever there are multiple types of normal qubits at level-$K$ with different physical qubit costs, unless we specify which type of level-$K$ normal qubits replaces the level-$K$ magic qubits.
+So we define $R$ as the physical qubit cost required by a given algorithm, divided by the resources required a fictitious algorithm of the same size in which all magic qubits are replaced by normal qubits of type $m$.
+To evaluate the resources for this fictitious algorithm we first note that the number of magic gates in the bottleneck layer $\Lmax$ of the real algorithm is $Q_\opmagic^{\rm algo}= \sum_{i=j_{\opnormal+1}}^{(j_\opnormal+j_\opmagic)} Q_i^{\rm algo}$.
+Thus, in this layer, the fictional algorithm (where all magic gates are replaced by normal gates of type $m$) has $Q_j^{\rm algo}$ replaced by $Q_j^\text{fict}$ where

 where $\delta_{jm}$ is a Kronecker delta-function.
 In this case the numerator of $R$ is given by Eq.~(\ref{eq:Qtot-arbitrary-sized-matrix}), while the denominator of $R$ is given by Eq.~(\ref{eq:Qtot-arbitrary-sized-matrix}) with $Q_j^{\rm algo}$ replaced by $Q_j^\text{fict}$.
 Here, we write $R$ in an equivalent manner as